This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Treatment for Diastatic Fractures

 The infant skull is different from the adult skull.
 It consists of multiple plates held together by sutures.
-The sutures expand as the brain grows and eventually harden.
+The sutures expand as the brain grows and eventually hardens.
 A diastatic fracture occurs along one of these sutures.

 A growing skull fracture is an infrequent but serious complication that can occur in infants as they grow older.
 It usually develops within a few months of the original fracture.
 It can be associated with seizures, pressure on the brain, neurological complications, and damage to the meninges and brain.

-Long-Term Treatment for Disabilities
+Long-Term Treatment for Disabilities Caused By Infant Skull Fractures

 Skull fractures may cause long-term symptoms and disabilities in children depending on the severity and whether it was treated immediately.
 The kind of damage that a skull fracture may cause includes brain damage.